Mushtaq Ahmed Azmi: Career

 In his 20s, Ahmed was comfortably employed with the Railways and Bridges Department in the United Provinces of British India where he translated letters between English and Urdu.

-However, right around the time of India's independence in 1947, Dr. Zakir Hussain - an educationist who became India's third President - exhorted the educated youth to leave colonial service and join nationalist institutions.
+However, right around the time of India's independence in 1947, Dr. Zakir Husain - an educationist who became India's third President - exhorted the educated youth to leave colonial service and join nationalist institutions.
 Ahmed complied at once and joined Jamia Millia Islamia in 1948, where he wrote, compiled and edited follow-up reading materials for new literates.

 This marked the beginning of an ensuing prolific career spanning six decades in which Mushtaq Ahmed founded, revived, mobilized and headed many institutions related to adult, primary and continuing education as detailed below.

 By February 1951, Ahmed became the officiating director of the four Community Education Centers run by the Institute of Social Education in Jamia Millia Islamia (JMI).
 Within a year, he was holding the office of the Chief Editor in the institute.

 In the three years immediately following India's independence (1948–51), he had written, edited and complied over 300 booklets for new literates, 100 of which were being published on behalf of the Government of India.

 Upon his return from the UNESCO Fellowship program, Mushtaq was appointed as the Secretary of the Adult Education Department, where he stayed till 1955.
 As a UNESCO fellow, he was called on to serve as the assistant director of UNESCO Group Training Scheme for international literacy experts in Mysore which he responded to in affirmative and held the position till 1957.

 He moved back to New Delhi in 1958 to serve as the Director of Research, Training and Production Center within Jamia Millia Islamia until 1960.